 All students with Autism (or Autistic traits) will be monitored by the key specialist in the Academy via Learning Cycle data, Teacher feedback, observations and meetings.
-Key stage 3 students will take part in the Autism group which lasts 6 weeks and is bespoke for the group of students who are taking part.
+All students with ASC will be invited to be part of the Social Skills Group via contact with a keyworker, small group interventions or 1 to 1 intervention which runs from Y7 to Y11 and into 6th form.
+It offers sensory profile, IEP and keyworker which lasts 6 weeks and is bespoke for the group of students who are taking part.
 Key staff will liaise closely with the Autism Communication Team termly and will refer for further advice or intervention if necessary.